GravityBoi/3D_RNA_Project/README.md

 The repository contains the following folders:

-- ```Analysis code```: this contains the notebooks we used to obtain insights about aspects of the data we were working with, as well as information about model confidence scores and model selection as a motivation for our meta learner
+- ```Analysis code``` - this contains the notebooks we used to obtain insights about aspects of the data we were working with, as well as information about model confidence scores and model selection as a motivation for our meta learner
-- ```DRfold2```: this contains all the notebooks we used to test the DRfold2 model (https://github.com/leeyang/DRfold2)
+- ```DRfold2``` - this contains all the notebooks we used to test the DRfold2 model (https://github.com/leeyang/DRfold2)
-- ```Protenix```: this contains all the notebooks we used to test the Protenix model (https://github.com/bytedance/Protenix)
+- ```Protenix``` - this contains all the notebooks we used to test the Protenix model (https://github.com/bytedance/Protenix)
-- ```RhoFold+```: this contains all the notebooks we used to test the RhoFold+ model (https://github.com/ml4bio/RhoFold)
+- ```RhoFold+``` - this contains all the notebooks we used to test the RhoFold+ model (https://github.com/ml4bio/RhoFold)
-- ```RibonanzaNet2```: this contains all the notebooks we used to test the RibonanzaNet2 model (https://www.kaggle.com/models/shujun717/ribonanzanet2)
+- ```RibonanzaNet2``` - this contains all the notebooks we used to test the RibonanzaNet2 model (https://www.kaggle.com/models/shujun717/ribonanzanet2)
-- ```Ensembles```: this contains all our code used for our experiments with different model ensemble strategies
+- ```Ensembles``` - this contains all our code used for our experiments with different model ensemble strategies
-- ```Meta-learner```: this contains all our code used for our experiments with the meta learner
+- ```Meta-learner``` - this contains all our code used for our experiments with the meta learner
-- ```Custom_datasets``: this contains our custom datasets that we created following the unforeseen permanent closing of submissions from the Kaggle competition (followin the May 29 deadline)
+- ```Custom_datasets``` - this contains our custom datasets that we created following the unforeseen permanent closing of submissions from the Kaggle competition (followin the May 29 deadline)

 ## Pre-requisites